-The numbers are staggering and the challenge is overwhelming, but there is one woman who is doing her part to help combat this insidious cycle and her name is Celhia de Lavarene.
+The sex trafficking numbers are staggering and the challenge is overwhelming, but there is one woman who is doing her part to help combat this insidious cycle and her name is Celhia de Lavarene.

 In addition to being an author and accomplished journalist who still works as a UN correspondent, Celhia is the founder of Stop Trafficking Of People (S.T.O.P.), an international non-profit organization that provides medical care as well as comprehensive psychological and social services to victims of sex trafficking.
 She is currently raising funds in order to open a rescue center that will provide even more services to rehabilitate victims and help them reintegrate into society.

-Homegirl Talk was honored to correspond with Celhia to learn more about her first-hand experience dealing with criminals (her life has been threatened multiple times) and why sex trafficking is a worldwide problem that we all should care about.
+Homegirl Talk corresponded with Celhia to learn more about her first-hand experience with criminals, how she forges ahead despite death threats, and why sex trafficking is a worldwide problem we all should care about.

 Tell us about your experience on UN missions in Cambodia, South Africa, Eastern Slavonia, Bosnia and beyond.
 How effective is the UN in helping people around the world?

 Each mission was different.
 In Cambodia, I was part of the Transitional Authority, meaning that we helped the country get back on its feet.
 As part of the Information Division, I was in charge of a weekly bulletin called Brief/Breve (in English and in French), which provided information on the work the UN came to do to not only the UN people but also to the Permanent Missions to the UN in Cambodia.